 pdf] in Nature NeuroscienceReview paper on changing concepts of working memory [

-Paul Bays based at UC Berkeley, Institute of Cognitive & Brain Sciences until summer 2014
+Paul Bays visiting UC Berkeley, Institute of Cognitive & Brain Sciences during 2013/14

 Leonie Oostwoud Wijdenes joins the lab from Jeroen Smeets' group in Amsterdam